counsyl/capone/README.md

-# Ledger
+# Capone

 _Never let your books land you in the pen._

-`Ledger` is a library that provides double-entry bookkeeping (the foundation of all modern accounting) for Django with the ability to link each recorded transaction to zero or more other Django models as evidence for that transaction.
+`Capone` is a library that provides double-entry bookkeeping (the foundation of all modern accounting) for Django with the ability to link each recorded transaction to zero or more other Django models as evidence for that transaction.